 A tenant’s guide to renting

-If you're new to renting, you may be wondering “what do you need to rent a house?”.
-With the rules around tenancy fees recently changing, it's important to keep up with the latest legislation.
-Fortunately, our tenant guide covers exactly what you need to know about tenancy agreements, break clauses and the things you’ll need to help you with your search.
+We're often asked by tenants “what do you need to rent a house?" - but the answer is never quite that simple.
+Fortunately, our tenant guide covers exactly what you need to know about tenancy agreements, break clauses and the things you’ll need to help you to rent your next home.

 Getting started: How to rent a house or flat